der-jd/udacity-cloud-devops-engineer-capstone-project/README.md

 # Infrastructure

-A graph showing the infrastructure in AWS and the used services can be found [here](./AWS_Infrastructure.png).
+A graph showing the infrastructure and used services in AWS can be found [here](./AWS_Infrastructure.png).

 ## Frontend
 The frontend consists of a static website and is deployed via a S3 bucket.